Arut3nCodes/everything-I-do/README.md

 # everything-I-do
-My private repository for storing my whole student work
+My private repository for storing my whole student work and more